FrancisEnyeobi/printf/README.md

 Colloration is a great way of working on projects.
 It allows two or more people contribute to solving a problem.
-Fo this project, we are collaborating to:
+For this project, we are collaborating to:
 Write a function that produces output according to a format.
 And Handle some conversation specifiers.